happybeing/safenetwork-web/README.md

 (e.g. 401 Access Denied).

-You may either authenticate using the SAFE DOM API yourself, and pass the appHandle to the SafenetworkWebApi object, or you can use the authorisation methods on that class.
+You may either authenticate using the SAFE DOM API yourself, and pass the appHandle to the SafenetworkWeb object, or you can use the authorisation methods on that class.

-Note that the SafenetworkWebApi class is a high level manager which provides access to the SAFE DOM API, and to a service based interface.
+Note that the SafenetworkWeb class is a high level manager which provides access to the SAFE DOM API, and to a service based interface.
 It is the service interface which implements LDP, and you can must explicitly use this to install an LDP service on a SAFE public before the service will operate.

-Once the service has been set-up on a public name, the SafenetworkWebApi will automatically activate it.
+Once the service has been set-up on a public name, the SafenetworkWeb will automatically activate it.

 NOTES:
 (Possibly out of date so refer to comments in the code, or documentation when available)

-* function SafenetworkWebApi.fetch() is a drop in replacement for fetch(), and is called by proto-fetch for safe: URIs
+* function SafenetworkWeb.fetch() is a drop in replacement for fetch(), and is called by proto-fetch for safe: URIs
 	* for a safe: URI, it looks for as suitable service on the public ID
 	* if the service is present, but not yet active, it activates it by creating a suitable service instance (e.g. of SafeServiceLDP)
 	* if the service is active, it calls handler of the service instance (or if not defaults to safeApp.webFetch())